 Here is the schedule of the day’s events:

-- 2:45-3:30pm Check-in for those being baptized at the pavilion (on the south end of camp)
+- 2:45-3:20pm Check-in for those being baptized at the pavilion on the south end of the campgrounds

 At Harbor Churches, we baptize adults who want to commit their lives to Jesus Christ and infants of families who commit to raising their children in a Christian environment.